AndrewTweddle/EntelectTronAIChallenge2012/README.md

 6. You can use the "Go to" button to move to a particular past point in a game.
 Use the edit box next to the button to specify the move number and the drop-down box to specify the next player to move.
 7. You can use the Stop, Pause, Resume and Step buttons to control the flow of the game.
 For example, you can change the algorithms partway through a game.

-# Known issues:
+# Known issues

 1. I have seen situations occur where the resume button is not enabled after a pause or load.
    This prevents the game from continuing.
 I haven't been able to reproduce the error consistently.

+2. The terms You and Opponent are confusing.
+They are terms in the official game state file format.
+They DON'T correspond to the human player and AI player.

-# Configurable value functions:
+# Configurable value functions

 ## Two configurable "solvers" (bots)